joshski/calabash-android/ruby-gem/lib/calabash-android/canned_steps.md

     Then /^I enter "([^\"]*)" as "([^\"]*)"$/ do |text, target|
     Then /^I enter "([^\"]*)" into "([^\"]*)"$/ do |text, target|
-Enters the specified text into the input field that has a content desciption that matches the provided target.
+Enters the specified text into the input field that has a content description that matches the provided target.